The Lord of the Rings in Translation

 Expansion

 About this time I discovered the website Elrond's Library (which is archived at the Tolkien Collector's Guide as of April 2023) and the spark turned into a serious flame for collecting translations of LOTR whether I had actually visited countries or not.
 One of the most useful features of that site was the list of links to acquiring the translations.
 I have included my own list here to sites where I have successfully acquired volumes for my collection.
-At the present time there are 448 individual volumes from 186 editions in 54 languages on my shelves (plus 59 editions of The Hobbit in 31 languages [including one language without a LOTR translation] and 37 editions [38 individual volumes] of The Silmarillion in 22 languages).
+At the present time there are 538 individual volumes from 216 editions in 56 languages on my shelves (plus 72 editions of The Hobbit in 37 languages [including five languages without a LOTR translation], 42 editions [42 individual volumes] of The Silmarillion in 23 languages, and 2 editions of Unfinished Tales in 2 languages).

 One of the most important skills that must be mastered when moving into collection beyond personal visits to physical bookstores, is learning to use Google Translate.
 While it's always possible to make fun of early GT, when used properly it's an indispensable tool for international business.
 The chat with a Bengali speaker in Bangladesh on the right is a classic example.
 The key to writing English text that is easily translated into another language?
 It's simple.
 That's it--make the sentences simple and don't use idioms or informal, colloquial expressions.
 Check out the kinds of sentences and vocabulary that I used in the example.
 If you want to check the process, then translate the translation back into English.
 It should be very close to what you wrote.
 If it isn't then try again and simplify the sentences that seemed to be in error.